hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 ### vSAN Settings

 * `vsan_enabled` - (Optional) Enables vSAN on the cluster.
+* `vsan_esa_enabled` - (Optional) Enables vSAN ESA on the cluster.
+* `vsan_unmap_enabled` - (Optional) Enables vSAN unmap on the cluster.
+  You must explicitly enable vSAN unmap when you enable vSAN ESA on the cluster.
 * `vsan_dedup_enabled` - (Optional) Enables vSAN deduplication on the cluster.
-  Cannot be independently set to true.
+  Cannot be independently set to `true`.
 When vSAN deduplication is enabled, vSAN compression must also be enabled.
 * `vsan_compression_enabled` - (Optional) Enables vSAN compression on the
   cluster.